zfl1rice/strava-training-planner/docs/mvp-status.md

 See the [design, usage instructions, and review map](development-blocks.md).

-The [detailed design draft](design.md) documents current behavior and open decisions.
+The [detailed design draft](design.md) records the original behavior and design questions; [architecture](architecture.md) describes the current system.
 Proposals in that document do not change the implementation status below.

-## Current pre-AI generation checkpoint
+## Historical pre-AI generation checkpoint

 - [x] [AI readiness checkpoint](ai-readiness.md): hard/soft rules, recorded history,
   deviations, proposal correction, snapshot freshness, and evaluation scenarios.